EliseiNicolae/code-bugs.com/posts/example-nextjs-app-using-contentful-and-apollo-graphql.md

  - Contentful -> as CMS, to write the articles
  - Apollo Graphql -> to make the communication between Next.JS and Contentful.

-All pages will are created on build time using Next.js using `getStaticPaths` and `getStaticProps` for a better performance, and ability to scale the project using CDN.
+All pages are created on build time using Next.js `getStaticPaths` and `getStaticProps` for a better performance, and ability to scale the project using CDN.
 Before we'll start, make sure you've logged in Contentful, and have already created a space.

 ### 1. Clone the repository
 You can clone the repository from [here](https://github.com/EliseiNicolae/Example-Contentful-Next.js-Graphql) or by